Thomasville and Albany Historical Tour

 - Sweet Grass Dairy Cheese Shop: 106 N. Broad St., 229-228-6704

 While you’re downtown strolling along brick-paved streets, “hunt” for the 12 bronze quail statues hidden all over as a nod to the town’s quail-hunting heritage.
 If you’d like some help, the Downtown Thomasville Historic District & Visitors Center can provide clues to tracking down the fowl.
 Visit Pebble Hill Plantation, an antebellum home that dates back to 1826.
 Once a working farm, it was converted to a shooting plantation in 1896.
 Tour the grounds and the awe-inspiring Main House, which is listed on the National Register of Historic Places.

 - Downtown Thomasville Historic District & Visitors Center: 144 E. Jackson St., 229-228-7977, 866-577-3600

 - Pebble Hill Plantation: 1251 U.S. Hwy.
 319 S., 229-226-2344

 Breathe in the fragrance that earned Thomasville its “City of Roses” nickname with a visit to the Thomasville Rose Garden near Cherokee Lake Park.
 Every spring, the community celebrates its cherished flower at the Annual Thomasville Rose Show and Festival.
-While you’re there, enjoy a relaxing stay at the Paxton Historic House Hotel, a restored Victorian home nestled in the Tockwotten Historic District just a short walk away from Thomasville’s downtown restaurants and shops.
+While you’re there, enjoy a relaxing stay at The Paxton, a restored Victorian home nestled in the Tockwotten Historic District just a short walk away from Thomasville’s downtown restaurants and shops.